nuclio/nuclio/README.md

 ## Function Examples

-The function demonstrated below uses the `Event` and `Context` interfaces to handle inputs and logs, returining a structured HTTP response (can also use a simple string as returned value).
+The function demonstrated below uses the `Event` and `Context` interfaces to handle inputs and logs, returning a structured HTTP response (can also use a simple string as returned value).

 in Golang
 ```golang